Merrell Trail Glove 5 Review

 The Trail Glove 5 is middle-of-the-pack in terms of price.
 Considering the extra support and durability this shoe offers up for trail runners, we feel the asking price is fair.

 While not the same, beloved barefoot-runner it was in past models, the Merrell Trail Glove 5 proves its merit as a minimalist trail running shoe.
 Supportive, low-profile, lightweight, and grippy, this shoe boasts a list of attributes we seek out in responsive trail runners.
-But with the additions of a rock plate and a relatively stiff midsole that dictates foot movement, this new Trail Glove loses sight of its original intentions as a barefoot running shoe.
+For those with high-arch issues looking for a little extra support without having to add a bulky insole, you will likely love the design of the new midsole.
+If you are a long-distance trail runner looking to cut down on weight for a more efficient stride, you will also appreciate the performance of this shoe.
+But if you are a barefoot-enthusiast seeking out your next trail-specific shoe, we suggest looking elsewhere.
+With the additions of a rock plate and a relatively stiff midsole that dictates foot movement, this new Trail Glove loses sight of its original intentions as a barefoot running shoe.